Exposure Effects on Count Outcomes with Observational Data, with Application to Incarcerated Women: Introduction

-Applying causal methods to count outcomes poses challenges unique to count data that must be accounted for to yield valid inference.
+Estimating the effect of incarceration on counts of sexual partners and cigarettes smoked poses challenges that must be accounted for in the analysis.
 The Poisson distribution is commonly used to model count outcomes, but the observed variance of a count outcome often exceeds the variance assumed under the Poisson model, i.e., there may be overdispersion.
 Zero-inflation occurs when the number of observed zero counts exceeds the number expected under the Poisson distribution \citep{bohning1999zero}.
+The number of sexual partners reported by WIHS participants exhibits both zero-inflation and overdispersion, while the number of reported cigarettes among smoking participants exhibits overdispersion.
 Count outcomes are also susceptible to data heaping, a form of measurement error which occurs when reported counts are rounded to different levels of precision \citep{wang2008modeling}.
 This phenomenon is commonly observed when collecting self-reported retrospective counts or measures of duration, including cigarette usage \citep{klesges1995self}, duration of breastfeeding \citep{singh1994smoothed}, and number of sexual partners \citep{wiederman1997truth,roberts2001measures}.
+For example, reported cigarette counts in the WIHS are heaped at multiples of ten.
 Data heaping is often attributed to cognitive processes in respondents, including choosing round numbers or approximations (digit preference) or using estimation methods to aid in recall \citep{roberts2001measures}.
+Often data heaping is informative in the sense that the probability of reporting an exact count versus rounding depends on the (unobserved) true outcome.
+For example, individuals with larger cigarette counts might be more likely to round their reported count compared to individuals with smaller counts \citep{klesges1995self}.
 Data heaping distorts the true underlying distributions of counts, which makes point and variance estimators that ignore this measurement error biased when applied to the observed data \citep{wang2008modeling}.